-Pipevine Swallowtails are my favorite butterflies here–with their mystical black color and iridescent blue sheen (on the males).
-And the caterpillars are also eye-catching: black with bright orange spikes–looking like a scary creature out of Star Wars.
+We try to create and nurture wildlife habitat gardens here on our five-acre Sonoma County property.
+And the California pipevine swallowtail is one of our favorite local fauna to provide support for.
+Their markings are so striking–with their mystical black color and iridescent blue sheen (on the males).
+The caterpillars are also eye-catching: black with bright orange spikes–looking like a scary creature out of Star Wars.

 Pipevine Swallowtail butterflies (Battus philanor) were unknown to me and never seen in our garden until we planted the vine that is the sole host plant for the larvae: Aristolochia californica, aka Dutchman’s Pipe.
 This vine was acquired many years ago, along with some other butterfly habitat plants from Louise Hallberg of Hallberg Butterfly Gardens.
 Louise Hallberg did impressive work with butterfly habitat and I whole-heartedly recommend reading about her life at the link above.